SAP-archive/BUILD/README.md

 ** Beta - work in Progress **

 # What's New in BUILD 0.3
+The BUILD OS community have been busy of the last couple of months, and are excited to share our latest updates to BUILD.
 Our customers have been waiting for a long time, and here it is: the first version of the BUILD UI Composer!

-Along with the composers come:
+Along with the composers comes:
 + Drag-and-drop of UI5 controls into the prototype canvas.
 + Data modeling, sample data management, and data binding.
 + A ton of bug fixes and technical improvements.